Guide for Authors

 These are short discussions of a case or case series with unique features not previously described that make an important teaching point or scientific observation.
 They may describe novel techniques or use of equipment, or new information on diseases of importance.

 These reports should be concise presentations of preliminary experimental results, instrumentation and analytical techniques, or aspects of clinical or experimental practice that are not fully investigated, verified or perfected but which may be of widespread interest or application.
+Interesting cases with unique features not previously described that make an important teaching point or scientific observation may also be submitted under this article category.
 The Editors reserve the right to decide what constitutes a Brief Communication.

 8.6.
 Letters to the Editor8.7.
 Pediatric Images